Tai Chi Does Not Heal

 Thanks for your message.
 It's not a simple yes or no, as there are many considerations.

 It's not a case of what Tai Chi can do for you, rather how you and your body respond to the movements.
-There are so many variables e.g.: physical condition, fitness, physiological health, mental health, habitual posture, lifestyle, routine, nutrition, external stresses, environment, age etc.
+There are so many variables e.g.: genetics, physical condition, fitness, physiological health, mental health, habitual posture, lifestyle, routine, nutrition, external stresses, environment, age, mindset etc.

-Tai chi itself does not heal, it's a method of slow movement that uses aligned body mechanics, applied relaxation and body awareness to help the functions of the body to work better.
-"Improved function" covers both the theory of Traditional Chinese Medicine and physiological and postural health.
-You can get similar effects with other mind/body practices like yoga.
+Tai chi itself does not heal, it's a method of dynamic slow movement that uses aligned body mechanics, applied relaxation and body awareness to help the functions of the body to work better.
+"Improved function" covers both the theory of Traditional Chinese Medicine and physiological, postural and mental health.
+You can get similar effects with other integrated whole mind/body practices like yoga.

-It is a case of trial and error with what works for you, and it may be a multi prong approach with other professionals e.g. physiotherapists, physical therapists etc. The body mechanics in Tai Chi that create the health benefits take a long time to learn, it's not a quick fix.
-You can expect to train frequently and continually see any benefit.
+It is a case of trial and error with what works for you, and it may be a multi prong approach with other professionals e.g. physiotherapists, physical therapists, naturopaths, acupuncturists etc. The body mechanics in Tai Chi that create the health benefits take a long time to learn, it's not a quick fix.
+You can expect to train frequently and continually to see any benefit.
+Traditional Tai Chi skills are difficult to learn and even harder to maintain.

 Here are some of my articles which may be of interest which discuss injury and healing in detail:

-It also depends on who is teaching you, as sadly the industry is full of watered down versions of Tai Chi, that are no more than dancing slowly.
+It also depends on who is teaching you, as sadly the industry is full of watered down versions of Tai Chi, that are no more than dancing slowly and waving hands in the air.
+These versions of Tai Chi are probably the worst forms of exercise you can do for health and healing.
+I hope this all helps, good luck in your Tai Chi journey.

-The point I would like to make in this blog post is that Tai Chi does not heal.
-I have had many similar conversations with students, and my answer and reasoning is it is not passive healing / rejuvenation / recovery.
+The point I would like to make in this blog post is that on a simplistic level Tai Chi does not heal.
+I have had similar conversations with many students, and my answer and reasoning is it is not passive healing / rejuvenation / recovery.
 This response is sometimes not welcome.

 Injuries can heal without you doing anything to help, injuries can remain persistent whilst you are doing the upmost to help.
 It’s too simplistic to say Tai Chi healed something or the other.
 In fact, it’s completely unethical, and any Tai Chi or Qigong instructor who promises and ‘guarantees’ healing should be avoided.